 1. Prayer and Repentance is the Key that will bring Revival... and needs to start from the top.
 The biggest thing I learned from all this is that honesty, transparency and humility by spiritual leaders is essential... along with a forthrightness to speak the truth in love.
 An arrogant "can-do-no-wrong" attitude held by a pastor, only distances the flock from his leadership and tends to reproduce those same attitudes within the fellowship.
 Sometimes leaders falsely think that it's a sign of "weakness" to humble themselves, to apologize for mistakes, confess shortcomings or admit that they could be wrong about anything.
 However it takes far more courage and maturity to be humble and contrite than to pretend that we’re somehow incapable of making mistakes.

 At least in my case, especially due to the past history of this particular church, the congregation needed to see an example of humility, contrition and repentance from their pastor.
-Nope, I had not robbed a bank or run off with the church organist, or anything major... but I needed to repent simply for my "lack of love and harshness," that had wounded precious hearts.
-And when I did so, it somehow was enough tom inspire them to open their hearts and deal honestly with their own issues.
-This certainly didn’t hurt my ability to lead, but dramatically elevated their confidence and respect toward me as their pastor.
+My need to be contrite was not over any kind of moral failure or sins of that sort... but I needed to repent for being so harsh in my forthrightness at times, which was perceived as a lack of love that wounded precious hearts.
+And when I did so, it not only brought God's peace to my heart... but also inspired others to open their hearts and deal honestly with their own issues.
+This certainly did’t hurt my ability to lead, but dramatically elevated their confidence and respect toward me as their pastor.
 I also learned first-hand that Biblical leadership is something that occurs from the “front”... to lead the way, to set an example, to show a pattern.

 2. The Absence of Revival Means the Presence of Spiritual Hindrances.
 If it is true that repentance is an essential key to revival, as the famed late revivalist, Charles Finney and others interpreted from 2 Chronicles 7:14, then there must be "something that needs to be repented of"... something that hinders victorious spiritual life that needs to be turned away from or corrected.
 It may not always or necessarily be sins of “commission” that stand in the way... but could be matters of “omission” such as spiritual apathy or a neglect of the Word and prayer.
 Or it may involve carnality, worldliness, cares of the world... or possibly harboring of grudges, nursing wounds, hurt feelings, etc... issues that are not always regarded as sin.